mdelapenya/testcontainers-go/docs/modules/dapr.md

 #### Application Name

 It's possible to define the application name used by Dapr with the `WithAppName(name string)` functional option.
 If not passed, the default value is `dapr-app`.

+#### Network Name

+It's possible to define the network name used by Dapr with the `WithNetworkName(name string)` functional option.
+If not passed, the default value is `dapr-network`.

 #### Components